What every best Lawn Tractors has:

 - Offers a comfortable, intuitive ride.

 Best small riding lawn mower

 Rear engine riding mowers are smaller and less powerful than lawn tractors, which place the engine up front.
 Just like zero-turn mowers, which also have their engine at the rear, rear engine riding mowers also tend to handle a little worse, especially on hilly terrain.

-On the plus side, performance is very good across the board, whether mulching, bagging, or discharging clippings out of the side.
+On the other hand, Paul Hope says "It cuts well, runs quietly, and eliminates the need for buying gas or worrying about any engine maintenance."
+Performance is very good across the board, whether mulching, bagging, or discharging clippings out of the side.
 Ditto for handling and overall ease of use.
 The editors do note that there are better performing traditional lawn tractors at this price point.
 However, most are larger than this 38-inch model -- a plus for speed of mowing, but a minus when it comes to storage, which is one of the reasons homeowners often opt for smaller riding mowers in the first place.
 In addition, none are cordless electric models.